Monday, December 23, 2024

 But in order to provide shelters for the entire population of Ukraine, it is necessary to build or equip another 60 thousand such facilities.

 “This cannot be done only at the expense of the Ukrainian budget.
-There is no such money even approximately,” says the deputy minister.
+There is not even approximately that kind of money,” says the deputy minister.

 He estimates the cost of such work at $50 billion.
 This is more than the size of the Ukrainian budget deficit for this year.